wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 * <u>"Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end".</u> This rule emphasizes the dignity and worth of the individual.
 The people around you are also rational agents capable of making moral decisions.
 Never treat others merely as a tool for achieving your own ends.
 * <u>"Act according to maxims of a universally legislating member of a merely possible kingdom of ends"</u> - Morality should not imposed externally, instead it is self-legislated by the our sense of moral duty.
 Consider the perspectives of the rational agents around you.
 Use your reason and act in a way that contributes to the creation of a kingdom of ends.

 Kant also wrote extensively on epistemology.
 To reconcile empiricism and rationalism, Kant created his own epistemological system known as **Transcendental Idealism**.
 "Transcendental" meaning to be above (transcend) our senses and understanding of the mind, "idealism" meaning related to ideas and the mind.
 Taken together, Kant is saying that knowledge is ultimately shaped by our minds.
 We should view our mind as an active participant, not just a passive receptors in the formation of knowledge.
 Things only make sense in the context of our perception.
 According to Kant, there are two worlds: 1.) world of appearance (phenomena)  2.) **world of things-in-themselves** (noumena).
 We can never know the latter for they are ultimately unintelligible without perception.
 Consider a wooden table.
 Is it really solid and made out of wood?
 Or is it billions of atoms made up of mostly empty space?
+Kant's formulation of transcendental idealism would later become the foundation of German Idealism.
+Famous German Idealists such as Schelling, Fichte, Hegel, all responded to or built their work on top of Kant's original idea.